rewrewby/parallax/cmd/faucet/README.md

 The faucet is able to distribute various amounts of Ether in exchange for various timeouts.
 These can be configured via:

-- `-faucet.amount` is the number of Ethers to send by default
+- `-faucet.amount` is the number of Laxes to send by default
 - `-faucet.minutes` is the time to wait before allowing a rerequest
 - `-faucet.tiers` is the funding tiers to support  (x3 time, x2.5 funds)